 The practice whereby creditors raise consumers' interest rates based on their payment records with other creditors has been cut back, if not eliminated altogether.
 Credit card companies are no longer allowed to raise interest rates on existing balances based in this manner, and can only raise the APR on future balances if they give 45 days' notice.

 Above are many, but not all, of the protections offered by the sweeping provisions of the Credit CARD Act.
-If you are concerned about your credit card issuer's practices, the terms of your cardholder agreement, or have other concerns related to debt in general, you may wish to contact a local attorney for assistance.
-You can get started now with a free bankruptcy attorney match.
+If you're concerned about your credit card issuer's practices, the terms of your cardholder agreement, or have other concerns related to debt in general, you may want to contact a local bankruptcy attorney for assistance.